pingidentity/pingone-authenticator-sample-app-ios/README.md

 The Authenticator sample app requires Xcode 11 and above to compile and run.

-To set up your application for  working with push messages in iOS refer to [PingOne mobile SDK iOS readMe].
+To set up your application for  working with push messages in iOS refer to [PingOne mobile SDK].

 ## Installation

-1. Download the latest code from [this] repo.
+1. Download the latest code from this repo.
 2. Go to the **Target General** setting and update the **Display Name** and **Bundle Identifier** with your app's values.
 3. To update the UI, replace the following images in the `Assets.xcassets` folder:
     - Splash screen image: `launch_image`
     - Banner logo in navigation bar: `logo_navbar`
     - App Icon: `AppIcon`
     ##### Note:
     It is mandatory to replace these images before submitting the app to AppStore, in order to create a unique app complying with Apple's restrictions.
 For more information, refer to [App Store Review Guidelines].

 4. If needed, update the `Localizable.strings` file, to customize any string in the app.